nf-core/pixelator/design.md

 ## Cluster

 Usage: pixelator cluster <options> COLLAPSED_FILES

 Compute graph, clusters and other metrics from a edge list matrix (CSV)

 Options:
 --min-size INTEGER The minimum size (pixels) a cluster/cell must have (default is no filtering)
 --max-size INTEGER The maximum size (pixels) a cluster/cell must have (default is no filtering)
 --max-size-recover INTEGER The maximum size cutoff to use in the recovery (--big-clusters-recover) [default:
 10000]
-    --big-clusters-recover          Enable the recovery of big clusters/cells (above --max-size-recover) by using the
-                                    community modularity approach to remove
+--big-clusters-recover Enable the recovery of big clusters/cells (above --max-size-recover) by using the community modularity approach to remove problematic edges
-                                    problematic edges
-    --condition [optimal|max-size]  Which approach to use to select the best community (--big-clusters-recover) optimal
-                                    will use the community that maximizes the modularity max-size will iterate until the
-                                    biggest component in the community is below --max-size/2 or the maximum number of
-                                    iterations is reached  [default: optimal]
+--condition [optimal|max-size] Which approach to use to select the best community (--big-clusters-recover) optimal will use the community that maximizes the modularity max-size will iterate until the biggest component in the community is below --max-size/2 or the maximum number of iterations is reached [default: optimal]
 --min-count INTEGER RANGE Discard molecules (edges) with with a count (reads) lower than this [default: 2;
 1<=x<=50]
+--min-size-markers INTEGER The minimum number of detected markers a cluster/cell must have (default is no filtering)
+--output PATH The path where the results will be placed (it is created if it does not exist)
+[required]
+--help Show this message and exit.

+## Analysis

+Usage: pixelator analysis <options> RESULTS_FOLDER

+Analyse samples (edge list from pixelator cluster) into a single one

+Options:
-    --compute-polarization          Compute polarization scores matrix (clusters
+--compute-polarization Compute polarization scores matrix (clusters by markers)
-                                    by markers)
-    --compute-colocalization        Compute colocalization scores matrix
-                                    (clusters by markers)
+--compute-colocalization Compute colocalization scores matrix (clusters by markers)
-    --compute-coabundance           Compute coabundance scores matrix (clusters
+--compute-coabundance Compute coabundance scores matrix (clusters by markers)
-                                    by markers)
+--use-full-bipartite Use the bipartite graph instead of the one- node projection when computing polarization, coabundance and colocalization scores
+--binarization [percentile|denoise]
+Which approach to use to binarize counts (polarization, coabundance and colocalization) percentile will use the percentile of the raw counts given in
+(--percentile) denoise will use CLR normalization and substract the counts of the antibodies given in (--antibody-control)
+[default: percentile]
-    --percentile FLOAT RANGE        The percentile value (0-1) to use when binarizing counts in the polarization and
+--percentile FLOAT RANGE The percentile value (0-1) to use for the percentile binarization method
-                                    co-localization algorithms  [default: 0.0;
+(--binarization) [default: 0.0;
 0.0<=x<=1.0]
+--antibody-control TEXT A comma separated list of antibodies to use as control for the denoise binarization method (--binarization).
+The antibody(s) must be present in the data with the same names
-    --output PATH                   The path where the results will be placed (it is created if it does not exist) [required]
+--output PATH The path where the results will be placed (it is created if it does not exist)
+[required]
 --help Show this message and exit.

 ## Report